 The agrifood sector is facing a series of immense challenges including economic, social and environmental problems and predicaments.
-From a financial perspective, agriculture is frequently uneconomic with farmers facing continuous pressures to cut costs, consolidate or find alternative income streams.
-From a social perspective, there are has been a flight from the land for a long time with both push and pull factors that continue across the world today.
+From a financial perspective, agriculture is frequently unprofitable with farmers facing continuous pressures to cut costs, consolidate or find alternative income streams.
+From a social perspective, there has been a flight from the land for a long time with both push and pull factors that continue across the world today.
 Recent decades have seen an immense growth in scientific awareness of the environmental impact of agriculture.
 The agrifood sector is responsible for over 34% of greenhouse gases, uses 70-80% of global freshwater, causes immense biodiversity loss, and is suffering from the annual loss of 27 billion tons of fertile land due to land degradation [1-4].
-The Ploutos project (https://ploutos-h2020.eu/) has been designed as a minor contributor to mitigating these impacts taking an integrative approach by bringing together innovations in behavioural change and business models, as well data driven technological innovation with the overarching ambition to re-balance the value chain and achieve greater sustainability in all three dimensions.
+The Ploutos project has been designed as a minor contributor to mitigating these impacts.
+It takes an integrative approach by bringing together innovations in behavioural change and business models, as well data driven technological innovation.
+The overarching ambition has been to re-balance the value chain and achieve greater sustainability in all three dimensions.
 Data driven technological innovation largely focuses on ways to achieve greater data sharing across different sets of stakeholders.
-This paper describes technological infrastructure which has been implemented based largely on semantic technologies to enable such data sharing among multiple agrifood stakeholders.
+This paper describes the semantic infrastructure which enables such data sharing among multiple agrifood stakeholders.